winterrdog/winterrdog/README.md

 -   ✨ I'm also familiar with **Rust, Python and x86 Assembly**

--   💬 Ask me about **malware development, cryptography, computer networking, backend engineering and computer science internals**.
+-   💬 Ask me about **malware development, cryptography, computer networking, backend engineering, cloud computing and computer science internals**.
 I also _occasionally_ check in with Bitcoin development.

 -   📫 How to reach me **mayaoffsetmatrix@gmail.com or [TG](https://t.me/winterrdog)**